What Mercata does

 Dispassionate about your positions.

 You stop falling in love with the trade.
-The original thesis, the original evidence, the original reasoning are right there — not edited by memory, not recolored by the result.
+The original thesis and evidence stay in the form they were captured: memory doesn't edit them, the outcome doesn't recolor them.
 You stay clear-eyed about why you got in and whether you're still right to stay.

 A firm that thinks more clearly.

 No revisionist history when a position turns.
-Cognitive bias gets reduced firm-wide.
-The departure of a senior analyst no longer costs you five years of context across twenty names.
-The firm becomes more confident — it can answer its own questions and show its own work.
+Firm-wide cognitive bias drops.
+The departure of a senior analyst no longer costs you five years of knowledge across twenty names.
+The firm can answer its own questions and show its own work.

 The promise